HackASFM/HackASFM.github.io/techfair.md

 #### <a name="RoboEagles">1.
 Robotic Eagles</a>

-The ASFM robotics club is going to be presenting their robot "Fred" which participated in the Torreon Regional of the prestigious First Robotics Competition.
+The ASFM Robotics Team is going to be presenting their robot "Fred" which participated in the Torreon Regional of the prestigious First Robotics Competition.

 <a href="http://es.tinypic.com?ref=34euh5l" target="_blank"><img src="http://i63.tinypic.com/34euh5l.jpg" border="0" alt="Image and video hosting by TinyPic" height="65%" width="65%"></a>

 #### <a name="#2">2.
 E-Sports Club</a>

+The E-Sports Club, which has joined gaming and tech-lovers to organize LAN parties at school and other events, will be hosting a stand in the Tech Fair.

 #### <a name="#3">3.
 MASA</a>

+ASFM's very own MASA, a club for all those interested in space and engineering, will also be attending the Tech Fair.